psaux-it/.github/profile/README.md

 Our Free Online Web Tools Service -- https://tools.psauxit.com/

-### Our DNSSEC Signed DNS Servers that we can host you
+### Our DNSSEC Signed Name Servers that we can host you
 ns1.psauxit.com<br/>
 ns2.psauxit.com